charliepark/fat_fingers/README.md

 Fat Fingers
 ===========

+Oooh, hey.
+It's now a gem!

-A regex for fixing e-mail typos.
-(When "joe@gmail.com" enters in "joe@gmai.cm", fix it for him.)
+Fat FIngers is a gem.
+It gives you an easy, tested method that fixes e-mail typos.
+(When "joe@gmail.com" enters in "joe@gmal.cmo", fix it for him.)

+### How to install it:

+If you use a Gemfile, just add `gem "fat_fingers"` to it.

+If you want to just download it onto your system, run `gem install fat_fingers`.

+You can see the latest version number at [rubygems.org](https://rubygems.org/gems/fat_fingers).

+### How to use it, in one line:

+This would be in, say, a Rails app, where you've just passed in a new User:

+@user.email = params[:user][:email].**clean_up_typoed_email**

+Or, maybe, you'd prefer the four-line version:

+    $ gem install fat_fingers
+    $ irb
+    > require 'fat_fingers'
+        => true
+    > "joe@gmali.cm".clean_up_typoed_email
+        => "joe@gmail.com"

+## What's this all about, then?

 ### Let's help our users!

 Just a few minutes ago, I got a "message failed to deliver" e-mail.
 Why?
 The user had entered in their e-mail address incorrectly. something@something.cm.
+I mean, really. "cm"?
 So, now there's a bit of a hassle, where I have to fix their e-mail in the system, then re-initiate whatever process sent them that e-mail.

 That's needless work.

-**Fat Fingers is simply a Ruby method for cleaning up e-mail typos.**
+**Fat Fingers is simply a Ruby gem with a single method that cleans up e-mail typos.**

 It extends String objects with a method called `clean_up_typoed_email`.

 All you need to do is attach that method to the user's e-mail address before you save them in the system.

-There are some more instructions in the file itself, but it's really straightforward.

-### So this isn't a library / plugin?

-Nope!
-It's just a regex.
-A dozen or so lines of code, and we tell you where you can stick &rsquo;em!

-### Does a mere regex deserve its own name?

-Probably not.
-But too bad!
-This one got one!
+For example, when you're creating a new user, you'll clean up the e-mail with something like this:

+    @user.email = params[:email].clean_up_typoed_email

 ### Aren't we disenfranchising users with this?